 - Trauma.
 Injury to or dislocation of the hip joint — which can occur during car accidents or from playing contact sports such as football or hockey — can cause a hip labral tear.

-A hip labral tear may predispose you to develop osteoarthritis in that joint in the future.
+A hip labral tear can make it more likely that you'll develop osteoarthritis in that joint.